Questions and Answers on ModWood

 If unsure please contact ModWood.

-Yes, ModWood undergoes some colour change when exposed to the elements.
+Yes, ModWood Natural Grain Collection undergoes some colour change when exposed to the elements.
 This will primarily happen during the first couple of

 Note the brushed surface shows minimal fade, and must be used in sheltered or under roofline installations.